DouSam/DouSam/README.md

  <img src="https://badges.pufler.dev/commits/monthly/dousam" />
 </p>

-- 🔭 I'm currently working on image analysis projects but, i am open for another projects.
+- 🔭 I'm currently working on image analysis, machine learning, and artificial inteligence projects but, I am open to other projects!
+Learning will never be sufficient.
-- 🌱 I’m currently learning React, C# and Master's student in Bioengineering(Jun/2025)
+- 🌱 I’m currently a Master's student in Bioengineering(Jun/2025), my project is to automatically segment tumors in tomography, and also study the entropy in ML models.
-- 👯 I’m looking to collaborate on any open project related with health care.
+- 👯 I’m looking to collaborate on any open project related to health care.
-- ⚡ Fun fact: I have wanted to develop jarvis since I was 13, some day i will reach my dream.
+- ⚡ Fun fact: I have wanted to develop jarvis since I was 13, someday i will reach my dream.

 <h2 align="center">
   About me!